nikita-moor/dictionaries/_dictionaries/ThLL.md

 International project Thesaurus linguae Latinae aims to build a lexicon covering all surviving Latin texts from the earliest times down to AD 600.
 To the date, it contains words from A to R (with some missing intervals).

-This is an **online dictionary**, all articles will be downloaded from the Internet.
+This is an **online dictionary**, content of the articles will be downloaded from the Internet.
 Think of it as an alternative interface in addition to the [standard one][2], with such advantages as morphology search (Hunspell) and integration with GoldenDict.

 ## Download